papichoolo/heartclassification/README.md

 # heartclassification
 Implemented a Heart Audio Classifier using Methods of CNN and RNN in Deep Learning

+### Dataset used:
+For the Heart Sound Challenge, the most ideal dataset to use was the PhysioNet/PASCAL database because the dataset's audio file has been taken via both clinical methods (i.e. a Digital Stethoscope) and also general methods (i.e. an iPhone Stethoscope app).
+Note: The Repo does not contain the audio files for Heart Sounds, this repo only showcases the code for the algorithms used.

 ## CNN Approach
 In the CNN approach, a spectrogram was made using a Short Term Fourier Transform of all the Audio Files using the tf.signal module.
 All the spectrograms were then all spaced out to a consistent length for the CNNs input size.
 ![Screenshot_20230215_134958](https://user-images.githubusercontent.com/63441604/231683532-c4281921-72a0-4385-9ca8-2f62bf06a15c.png)